 Prof. Arthur J. Olson is the FightAIDS@Home project leader.

-of molecular biology and Director of the Molecular Graphics Laboratory
+of Integrated Structural and Computational Biology and Director of the Molecular Graphics Laboratory

 at The Scripps Research Institute.

-Professor Olson leads a large program project funded
+Professor Olson leads a new, large HIV Center called the "HIVE" that

 approaches to discover novel AIDS therapeutics based